tripptytrip/quantum-rat/README.md

 ### 1. The Quantum Core (Orch OR)
 Instead of standard bits, the decision-making substrate is a cellular automaton running on a cylindrical hexagonal lattice.
 It mimics the quantum dipole interactions of tubulin proteins inside microtubules.
-* **Mechanism:** It evolves via a Schrodinger-like equation.
+* **Mechanism:** It evolves via a Schrödinger-like equation.
 When the system achieves high coherence (Superradiance), it "collapses" to a decision vector.

 ### 2. The Metabolic Engine (ANLS)
 Energy isn't just a number; it's a flow.
 We simulate the Astrocyte-Neuron Lactate Shuttle.